alburycatalina/Coding-Nature/1_Using_the_IDE.md

 > # The output is four
 ```

 ## *To do: Make a new R-script using the button in the top right corner.
-Write a few comments for yourself explaining what you've just learned.*
+Write a few comments for yourself explaining what you've just learned.
+Don't forget to save!*

 (10 minute break)